Francis condemns Weapons Manufacturers

 While of course not everything Jorge Bergoglio says here is wrong, nevertheless his comments are quite amusing.
 The making and using of weapons is not wrong in itself — obviously — and he knows it.
 Otherwise, how could he call in the same breath for the bombing of railroad lines?
 Francis’ comments are, furthermore, contrary to Catholic teaching, since just war and self-defense are quite permissible, sometimes obligatory, and weapons are needed for both, so the making of weapons cannot be wrong in itself.
 Lastly, Bergoglio’s remarks are also hypocritical, because of course his own security and protection can only be guaranteed in and outside of the Vatican through the threat of weapons and people willing to use them.

 Quite appropriately, thus, Donald McClarey at The American Catholic asked when the Vatican’s Swiss Guard was going to disarm, and when Francis would give up the protection of the Italian police and military.
-Inspired by this fitting comment, we decided to create a meme to drive home the point (click image for a larger version):
+Inspired by this fitting comment, we decided to create a meme to drive home the point: